MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     > [!TIP]
     > To clear the **Select a guide or folder** screen from your view at any time, select the **Minimize** button on the right side of the screen.
 To open the screen again, just look at the palm of your hand again to open the Main menu.

 3. To search for a guide, select the **Search** button at the bottom of the screen to display the holographic keyboard, and then enter some characters for the guide you're looking for.
 As you start to enter the characters, the guide list automatically filters to the guide names that match those characters.
-Select the **Close** button to close the keyboard and return to the guide list.

     ![Screenshot of holographic keyboard.](media/select-guide-search.PNG "Screenshot of holographic keyboard")

+    Select the **Close** button on the right side of the keyboard to close the keyboard and return to the guide list.

 4. When you select a guide, the **Select mode** screen appears.
 Use direct touch in this screen to select whether you want to open the guide as an author or operator.